hollyjc/HOLLYCOOPER_T2A3/README.md

 ## This is terminal application is an Etsy web scraper.
 The problem I am solving with my terminal application is when to buy a product online.
-Products online increase and decrease all the time, so you never know when you’re getting the right price, or when the item will actually be in your budget to purchase.
-This terminal application uses an Etsy API to track the desired item.
+Products online increase and decrease all the time, so you never know when you are *actually* getting the best price, or when the item will actually be in your budget to purchase.
+This terminal application uses Web Scraping with Etsy to track the price desired item, and alert the user via email when the item is at or below their desired price.
 The item I have decided to track is a pair of Dr Phil earrings sold on Etsy.
 When the earrings fall below a price of $11.50 AUD, the application will send me an email to my outlook account, sent from my gmail.
 The application will